ShaunCleanCode/yakiyo/README.md

-# Yakiyo - Medication Management App
+# Yakiyo - Redosing Management App

-Yakiyo is a Flutter-based medication management application that helps users track and manage their medication schedules effectively.
+Yakiyo is a IOT-based redosing management application that helps users track and manage their medication schedules effectively and to prevent redosing.

 ## Features